-instead of eq. (\ref{eq:scalerho}).
-This corresponds to an operation that {\bf increases the total charge of the ions by a factor of $\lambda$ simultaneously with the scale transformation}.
-With these definitions, the interaction term is transformed as
+This corresponds to an operation that {\bf increases the overall charge of the ions by a factor of $\lambda$ simultaneously with the scale transformation}.
+With these definitions, the interaction term $L_{i2}$ is transformed as

-and whole set of the Maxwell's equations become scale invariant even with the source terms.
-In fact, it is easy to verify that the transformed electromagnetic fields (\ref{eq:e2})--(\ref{eq:b2}) satisfy the Maxwell's equation with the new source terms (\ref{eq:rho2})--(\ref{eq:i2}).
-This is consistent with the discussion of space charge field in Section \ref{sec:sc}.
+Now the proportionality factor in the right hand side is the same as that of eq. (\ref{eq:lf2}).
+This means that the whole set of Maxwell's equations becomes scale invariant even with the source terms.
+It can also be directly proved that the transformed electromagnetic field (\ref{eq:e2})--(\ref{eq:b2}), together with the new source terms(\ref{eq:rho2})--(\ref{eq:i2}), satisfy Maxwell's equations.

-Finally, we consider scale invariance including the matter term $L_m$.
-When we use $L_{i1}$ for the interaction term, and {\bf transform the mass and charge} as
+Finally, we consider scale invariance, including the matter term $L_m$.
+When we {\bf transform the mass and charge} as

-all the three terms in the Lagrangian are transformed by multiplying the common factor $\lambda$, as easily seen from eqs. (\ref{eq:lm2}) and (\ref{eq:li12}).
-Since eq. (\ref{eq:c2}) is consistent with eqs. (\ref{eq:rho2})--(\ref{eq:i2}), the same thing also holds when we use $L_{i2}$ for the interaction term.
-This means that {\bf all the equations of electrodynamics become scale invariant}, including the equation of motion under Lorentz force and the Maxwell's equation with source terms.
+matter term $L_m$ and interaction term $L_{i1}$ are transformed by multiplying the common factor $\lambda$, based on eqs. (\ref{eq:lm2}) and (\ref{eq:li12}), i.e.,

+As equation (\ref{eq:c2}) is consistent with eqs. (\ref{eq:rho2})--(\ref{eq:i2}), equation (\ref{eq:li22}) also holds.
+Combining these results with eq. (\ref{eq:lf2}), we can see that all the terms in Lagrangian are transformed by multiplying the common factor $\lambda$.
+This implies that {\bf all the equations of electrodynamics become scale invariant}, including the equation of motion under Lorentz force and Maxwell's equation with source terms.
 This is a condition of mechanical similarity in classical electrodynamics.
-In fact, $q/m$ is invariant, but the electric current is $\lambda$ times larger, so the equation of motion is scaled to be consistent with the electromagnetic fields including the space charge fields.
-Moreover, Maxwell's equations are satisfied with the transformed electromagnetic fields and source terms.
+The charge-to-mass ratio $q/m$ is invariant, but the electric charge and current are $\lambda$ times larger; therefore, the equation of motion is scaled to be consistent with the electromagnetic fields including the space charge fields.
+This is consistent with the discussion of the space charge field in Section \ref{sec:sc}.
+Moreover, Maxwell's equations are satisfied with transformed electromagnetic fields and source terms.